cschlay/COMP.CS.400-Project/01_lexer/README.md

 t_GTEQ: str = r">="
 ```

-However, I have preserved the order given in the instructions.
+I have preserved the order given in the instructions.
-This turns to be possible because PLY sorts the longest regex to be matched first according to documentation 4.3.
+This turns to be possible because PLY sorts the longest regex to be matched first according to documentation section
+4.3., if they are not defined as functions.

+The same rule applies to other similar tokens such as `LT` and `LTE`.

 ### d.
 String literals and variable names